noble-assets/orbiter/docs/controllers.md

 the entrypoints used to send and receive messages via Hyperlane.
 The cross-chain transfer is built around the general message passing functionality, Hyperlane **Core**, as an application called **Warp**.
 The architecture is similar to how IBC core and ICS20 are structured.
-When we send coins, we first call into the Warp server which then calls into the Core, and when we receive them, the flow is in the opposite direction.
+When we send coins, we first call into the Warp server which internally delegates the message passing to the Core module.
+Upon receiving tokens, this flow is reversed.
 Two elements are important to be aware of:

 - Interchain Security Modules (ISMs): these modules are used to verify a received message.
 - Post dispatch hooks: these modules are used to execute post dispatch logic when a message is sent.